Automated tuning for the parameters of linear solvers: Conclusions

 The incompressible turbulent flow simulations are performed to indicate the DNS calculation time reduction when using the hybrid evolution strategy to tune the linear solver parameters.
-The speedup by a factor of 1.5--1.8 is achieved, even after accounting for the extra time spent on parameter optimization.
-The pre-trained networks can be successfully reused to optimize various systems, and the parameter configurations determined for the constant right-hand side show good results when solving the linear systems corresponding to laminar and turbulent flow regimes.
+The speedup by a factor of 1.4-2 is achieved for solving the sequence of SLAEs for the pressure Poisson equation.
+This results in a speedup of up to 1.8~times for the DNS tests performed, even after accounting for the extra time spent on parameter optimization.
+The pre-trained networks can be successfully reused to optimize various systems on different compute platforms.
 Another important feature of this algorithm is the simplification of the modeling process and the automation of the manual routine work done by the researchers.